vtex/shoreline/styleguides/admin/documentation/typography/heading.md

 ## Customization

-You can use the `styleOverrides` property to handle different styles, and also the `TextPattern` and `SpaceStyleProps`.
+You can use the `csx` property to handle different styles, and also the `TextPattern` and `SpaceStyleProps`.

 ### Example